 Unofficial scores can be uploaded to the GraduateCAS portal.
 Official scores should be sent by the testing service directly to the Office of Admissions.

-Citizens of certain English speaking countries are exempt from the verification requirement.
+Citizens of certain countries are exempt from the verification requirement.

 Contact

-If you have any questions about the application process, please contact the Director of Graduate Studies, Dr. Leonardo Cardoso at cardoso@tamu.edu.
+If you have any questions about the application process, please contact the Director of Graduate Studies, Dr. David A. Donkor at dadonkor@tamu.edu.